 ‘Travellers’ engages with the many motives, motions and conditions for travel through paintings, prints, sculptures and video works drawn from the Collection.
 These highlight commonalities and contrasting experiences, and include images of discovery, exile, pilgrimage, reflection, sustenance, trade and exchange.
 Together they raise questions of independence and limitation, the mutability of identity, the potent experience of encounter, and the element of chance in existence.
 The exhibition opened at the Queensland Art Gallery (QAG) from 1 July until 29 October 2017.

-Feature image detail: Jeffrey Smart The traveller 1973
+Featured image detail: Jeffrey Smart The traveller 1973